The connection between diabetes and cancer has been the question for many.

 Cardiovascular disease (heart disease) and stroke.
 Having high blood sugar over a prolonged period of time damages the arteries and vessels of the heart.
 The longer a person has diabetes, the higher the risk of heart disease.

-Deaths from cardiovascular disease are about 1.7 times higher in people with diabetes than those without.
+Mortality rates from cardiovascular disease are approximately 1.7 times higher in individuals with diabetes compared to those without.
 The risk is higher because people with diabetes tend to have higher levels of cholesterol and higher blood pressure (hypertension), which can lead to the hardening and narrowing of blood vessels.

-Diabetes is also a well-established risk factor for stroke.
+Diabetes is a recognized risk factor for stroke.
 This is due to the changes in the vascular system supplying blood to the brain.

 Metabolic syndrome isn’t a disease in itself but involves a cluster of risk factors that can increase the risk of certain diseases.